+385 98 9205 935 iscmentoring.eu@gmail.com

 The third type of bond is being attracted to behavior and emotional atmosphere that we learned to accept as normal and even „loving“ in our early family, even if painful.
 The most obvious example are abusive relationships.
 People who repeatedly enter abusive relationships, often say that they perceive healthy people and relationships as not passionate, not loving enough, even boring.
 It comes down to what we feel „at home“ with.

-How our conscious minds get cheated
+How our conscious minds get tricked

 Some children, depending of their constitution and temper, within a particular type of family – often surrounded with exceptional and uninhibited violence and injustice, but still having some other people around who are models of healthy and loving behavior – might be able to recognize in quite an early age that violent behavior is not some strange way to love, or anything that can be justified with the child’s doing.
 Such people might start their search for a partner with a strong decision to find a person healthier and more mature than the parent(s), and they can be successful to some extent.
 Still, patterns created in the earliest age, before the child was able to develop such a perspective, or even to feel an identity separate of parents, will still be there, although maybe showing in very subtle ways.